kubikji2/solidpp/README.md

 The function of `r|d` parameter and its effect on solids depends on the number of the axis chosen in `axes` and the solidpp modified by it.

 For `cubepp`, the `axes` argument defines which directions/axis are used for rounding.
-If a single axis is used, the sides with the normals parallel to such axis are considered the bases and only their edges are rounded, e.g. `axes="z"` affects edges of the top and bottom sides.
+If a single axis is used, the sides with the normals parallel to such axis are considered the bases and only their edges are rounded, e.g. `axes="z"` affects the edges of the top and bottom sides.
 If two axes are defined, only the edges whose neighbor sides have normals perpendicular to those axes are rounded, e.g. `axes="xy"` affects only the edges between front and right, right and back, back and left, left and front sides.
 If all axes are defined, all edges are rounded.
 Note that the axis order does not matter and the axes can be specified by both small and capital letters.